March 2020

 To register for an internship, please see this blog.
 Internship credit is not awarded retroactively.
 Students must be registered for internship credits BEFORE internship hours are started.
 In other words, students cannot apply for credit for an internship that is already completed.
 All internships must receive prior approval to count toward academic credit.

-Internship assignments and deadlines are described on the Blackboard page that accompanies the student’s registration in the Internship “class.”
+Internship assignments and deadlines are described on the Canvas page that accompanies the student’s registration in the Internship “class.”
 The descriptions below are meant to provide students considering an internship with information on what is expected.

 Generally, to complete the internship, a student must complete the following assignments: